 Active and retired men and women from a variety of uniformed services come to our private Vermont campus to address a variety of personal struggles involving things like post-traumatic stress disorder (PTSD), depression, stress, anxiety, abuse of alcohol and other drugs, and addiction.
 Our program allows you to receive care in the company of peers--people just like you -- who understand what it means to serve others.

-- Partial Hospital--includes six to seven groups per day and meets six days a week (Mon--Sat.) from 8:15 am to 4:15 pm.
+- Partial Hospital--includes six to seven groups per day and meets five days a week (Mon--Fri.) from 8:15 am to 4:15 pm.

 - Intensive Outpatient--includes four groups per day and meets at least four days per week for a half-day.